dotnet/docs-maui/docs/user-interface/controls/titlebar/titlebar.md

 ```

 > [!NOTE]
-> When overriding the default control template, you must add the interactive elements to the `TitleBar.PassthroughElements` property otherwise they will not recieve input.
+> When overriding the default control template, you must add the interactive elements to the <xref:Microsoft.Maui.Controls.TitleBar.PassthroughElements> property otherwise they will not recieve input.

 ### Title bar visual states

-`TitleBar` objects have `TitleBarTitleActive` and `TitleBarTitleInactive` states to indicate when the window is active or inactive.
+The `TitleBar` control has the `TitleBarTitleActive` and `TitleBarTitleInactive` states to indicate when the parent window is active or inactive.

 The following XAML example shows how to define a visual state for the `TitleBarTitleActive` and `TitleBarTitleInactive` states: